WHOIGit/Rshinypresentation/worksheet.md

 })
 ```

 Now your app will run.
 If you want to access a reactive variable defined with `reactive({})`, **you must add parentheses after the variable name, as if it's a function**.
 To demonstrate this, add `observe({ print(priceDiff()) })` to your server function.
-Notice that we use `priceDiff()` rather than `priceDiff`.
+Notice that we use `priceDiff()` rather than `lengthDiff`.
 It's very important to remember this, because you can get confusing unclear errors if you simply try to access a custom reactive variable without the parentheses.

 You can think of reactivity as causing a chain reaction: when one reactive value changes, anything that depends on it will get updated.
 If any of the updated values are themselves reactive variables, then any reactive contexts that depend on those variables will also get updated in turn.
-As a concrete example, let's think about what happens when you change the value of the `priceInput` on the page.
-Since `input$priceInput` is a reactive variable, any expression that uses it will get updated.
-This means the two render functions from earlier will execute because they both depend on `input$priceInput`, as well as the `priceDiff` variable because it also depends on it.
-But since `priceDiff` is itself a reactive variable, Shiny will check if there is anything that depends on `priceDiff`, and indeed there is - the `observe({})` function that prints tthe value of `priceDiff`.
-So once `priceDiff` gets updated, the `observe({})` function will run, and the value will get printed.
+As a concrete example, let's think about what happens when you change the value of the `lengthInput` on the page.
+Since `input$lengthInput` is a reactive variable, any expression that uses it will get updated.
+This means the two render functions from earlier will execute because they both depend on `input$lengthInput`, as well as the `lengthDiff` variable because it also depends on it.
+But since `lengthDiff` is itself a reactive variable, Shiny will check if there is anything that depends on `lengthDiff`, and indeed there is - the `observe({})` function that prints tthe value of `lengthDiff`.
+So once `lengthDiff` gets updated, the `observe({})` function will run, and the value will get printed.

 Reactivity is usually the hardest part about Shiny to understand, so if you don't quite get it, don't feel bad.
 Try reading this section again, and I promise that with time and experience you will get more comfortable with reactivity.
 Once you do feel more confident with reactivity, it may be a good idea to read more advanced documentation describing reactivity, since this section greatly simplifies ideas to make them more understandable.
 A great resource is RStudio's [tutorial on reactivity](http://shiny.rstudio.com/articles/understanding-reactivity.html).